Followers

 Queen Street post-war

-Although Cato’s fate is unknown, Mulligan fought for democratic ideals in post-war America and co-founded the New York Manumission Society with his long-time friend, Alexander Hamilton.
+Although Cato’s fate remains unknown, Mulligan fought for democratic ideals in post-war America and co-founded the New York Manumission Society with his longtime friend, Alexander Hamilton.
 Our tailor-spy died in 1825 at age 80 and is buried next to Alexander Hamilton in Trinity Church.

 Trinity Church 1776 pre-NYC fire